ciatph/ph-municipalities/README.md

 ### `npm run docs:build`

-Runs the Bash script that builds the class documentation using JSDoc within athe development Docker environment.
+Runs the Bash script that builds the class documentation using JSDoc only within the **development Docker environment**.

 > [!NOTE]
 > This script requires running from a Bash terminal - it won't work from a Windows command line terminal.
 It is reserved for building the documentation with Docker.